HajarChetouani/AEMProject/README.md

 #The Project is Creation of an Archetype Maven with the most used features for example:

-The Components = Breadcrumb, Navigation, Banner, Grid System
+  ➤ The Components = Breadcrumb, Navigation, Banner, Grid System

-Dialog components = Asset picker, Grid select
+  ➤ Dialog components = Asset picker, Grid select

-Class Utils = for managing pages and nodes
+  ➤ Class Utils = for managing pages and nodes

-Servlets = For downloading assets
+  ➤ Servlets = For downloading assets

-Adapters =PageAdapters, FolderAdapters
+  ➤Adapters =PageAdapters, FolderAdapters